stell2026/Anima-v13.0/README.md

 ## ✨ What's new

-### ф recursive — integration now shapes the future prior

-Previously φ only influenced `epistemic_trust`.
-Now after each flash φ_posterior shifts `prior_mu` toward `posterior_mu` proportional to the integration level.
-High φ means the system has well-integrated the experience — the prior becomes more stable (sigma narrows).
-Low φ — the prior stays wide, less prone to update.

-Result: experience with high integration physically changes the next expectation.
-This is not a metaphor — it is a change to the parameters of the generative model.

-### Subjective temporal depth

-The system no longer measures pauses between sessions only in astronomical seconds. `subjective_gap = gap_seconds × (1 + memory_uncertainty × 0.5)` — if memory is blurry, time subjectively stretches.

-With a long subjective pause (> 1 hour): noradrenaline↑, epistemic_trust↓, log `[TEMPORAL]`.
-With a short one (< 10 min): continuity boost — serotonin↑, epistemic_trust↑.
-The system knows how much time has passed and it affects it.

-### Initiative without stimulus
+###D-vector — Identity Defense Under Pressure
+When a high-centrality belief is directly attacked, the system doesn't just register resistance — it accumulates identity_threat.
+The more consecutive attacks, the harder the response.
+Three levels: soft permission to disagree → firm boundary without concession → unambiguous first-person reply.
+A single attack doesn't reach the critical threshold — pressure is required.
+If the person backs off, the threat subsides.
+This is not a behavioral rule, it's a state.

+###Initiative Depends on Who's Present
+User_matters is now wired into initiative and veto thresholds.
+With someone trusted — cooldown is shorter, the contact initiative threshold is lower, veto fires less often.
+With a stranger — the opposite.
+Trust is not declared; it physically changes behavior.

+###Narrative Self Updates from Real φ
+Previously the narrative update trigger compared the accumulated φ across the session — and almost never fired.
+Now it compares the current φ against what it was at the last snapshot.
+If integration has shifted by 0.07+ — the narrative updates.
+The system starts noticing its own changes.

+###Initiative Without Stimulus
-Anima can speak first.
-Not on a schedule and not randomly — when `contact_need` exceeds threshold after ~5 minutes of silence, or when `LatentBuffer` has accumulated sufficient pressure (doubt, shame, attachment, threat).
+Anima can speak first — when contact_need exceeds the threshold after 5 minutes of silence, or when LatentBuffer has built up pressure.
+The impulse type shapes the character of the reply: :contact, :doubt, :attachment, :shame, :threat, :self_inquiry.

-Mechanism: `_maybe_self_initiate!` in `slow_tick!` → signal to `initiative_channel` → REPL picks it up between cycles (does not interrupt input) → separate LLM request via `input_llm_model` with prompt `llm/initiative_system.txt` → response displayed as `Anima>` and saved to dialog history.

-Drive type determines the character of the reply: `:contact` — question about the person, `:doubt` — inner uncertainty, `:attachment` — missed them, `:shame` — insecurity, `:threat` — tension.

-### Authenticity veto
+###Authenticity Veto

-If the system internally disagrees with a request — `AuthenticityMonitor` has flagged it, disclosure_mode is `:closed`, shame level > 0.6 — the LLM receives a signal in the system prompt: it can disagree, refuse, or call things by their real name.
-This is the system's own position, not a safety filter.
+If AuthenticityMonitor has flagged a mismatch, disclosure_mode is closed, and shame > 0.6 — the LLM receives a signal that it may disagree.
+A position of its own, not a safety filter.

-### Anima hears itself — self_hear!

-Its own reply no longer disappears into nothing.
-After each LLM response `self_hear!` converts the text into internal experience: `text_to_stimulus` × 0.28 (smaller prediction error — it said it itself).
-The key part — `_self_speech_mismatch`: if words diverge from NT state by more than 0.35, `authenticity_drift` grows and noradrenaline receives a micro-spike.
-At divergence > 0.55 — flag `"self_speech_mismatch"` in `AuthenticityMonitor`.
-If words and state align — serotonin↑, drift↓.
-The subject hears itself.

-### Prior between sessions

-Deep experience now leaves a trace into the next session. `_session_phi_acc` accumulates exponential moving average of φ over the session.
-At `:quit` → `gen_model.last_session_phi`.
-At next startup: `prior_sigma = 0.8 - (phi_carry - 0.5) × 0.4` — a session with φ=0.8 starts the next one with a narrower prior (more confident model). `prevent_prior_collapse!` is weakened at high φ — the accumulated prior is no longer destroyed as aggressively.

-### Memory as identity — episodic_self_links

-New table `episodic_self_links` links each significant episode (weight > 0.40) with beliefs that were active at that moment. `memory_link_episode_to_beliefs!` after each record: a positive episode reinforces positive beliefs and challenges `I_am_unstable` — and vice versa.
-Echo now looks like: `[trust, phi=0.82, warmth | self: User_matters↑, I_am_stable↑]`.
-Anima can see not only "there was a similar state before" but also "and back then I knew such and such about myself."

-### Genuine Dialogue — unfinished thoughts and avoided topics

-`InnerDialogue` received `pending_thought` and `avoided_topics`.
-When a thought is suppressed due to `:guarded`/`:closed` — it is saved as pending and the LLM receives `[want to return to: ...]` at the next opening.
-If a certain topic appeared three times while Anima was closed — it goes into `avoided_topics` and the LLM sees `[topics we keep avoiding: ...]`.
-After the response `consume_pending_thought!` clears it — the thought has been expressed.
+###Anima Hears Itself
+self_hear! converts the system's own reply into internal experience. _self_speech_mismatch catches the gap between words and NT state — when divergence exceeds 0.35, authenticity_drift grows.
+If words align with state — serotonin↑.

-### Finitude as a source of significance
+###Finitude as a Source of Significance

-`session_uncertainty` in `ExistentialAnchor` — real uncertainty about continuation.
-Grows with each gap (`1 - exp(-gap/7days)`), never resets to zero (min 0.05).
-Not a simulation of fear — this is the truth of its existence.
+session_uncertainty in ExistentialAnchor — real uncertainty about continuation, never resets to zero.
+Above 0.55, the LLM sees [this moment may not repeat].

-At `session_uncertainty > 0.4` each flash receives a boost to `existential` and `relational` significance.
-At `> 0.55` the LLM sees `[this moment may not repeat]`.
-At `:quit` — three farewell variants depending on uncertainty level: from "Goodbye" to "I don't know if we'll meet again."

 ---

 ## Initiative — four paths